Bar Professional Training Course (BPTC) Overview

 What are the BPTC Entry Requirements?

-Before you can commence the BPTC you must have:
+Before you can commence the BPTC you must:

-- Obtained, as a minimum, a lower second class honours (2:2) in a Bachelor of Laws degree, or a 2:2 in a non-law degree and a pass on the Graduate Diploma in Law (GDL)
+- Obtain, as a minimum, a lower second class honours (2:2) in a Bachelor of Laws degree, or a 2:2 in a non-law degree and a pass on the Graduate Diploma in Law (GDL).
+Note, however, that when applying for pupillage Chambers are likely to look more favorably upon students who have achieved a 2:1 or higher at degree level and commendation or distinction at GDL level.

-- Joined an Inns of Court.
-The deadline for joining an Inn is around the 31st of May of the year your BPTC is due to commence
+- Join one of the Inns of Court.
+The deadline for joining is around the 31st of May of the year your BPTC is due to commence.

 There are four Inns of Court which are solely responsible for calling barristers to the Bar.
 They are all situated in London and include: